 That’s because Christmas Eve is a day for lovers to express their love for each other, in a similar way to Valentine’s Day.
 In fact, this is often billed as the Japanese Valentine’s Day, and it’s a day that many will be planning months in advance.

 Christmas Eve is a day and a night for romanticism, and people will go all out to impress their dates or partners.
-Love is well and truly in the air across Japan, and all the best restaurants in town will have been reserved weeks in advance of 24 December.
+Love is well and truly in the air during a Japan Christmas, and all the best restaurants in town will have been reserved weeks in advance of 24 December.

 The Japanese take dating seriously at the best of times, and even more so on Christmas Eve.
 If you don’t have a date and you’re out and about, then you’re going to look a little out of place!